Finale (scorewriter): Functionality

 Music can be entered using a keyboard or using the software itself.
-It also includes a function for optically recognising printed music from a scan.
+It also includes a function for optically recognizing printed music from a scan.
 From Finale 2001 onward, the program included MicNotator, a module able to notate melodic pitches played on a single-pitch acoustic instrument via a microphone connected to the computer.

 Finale 2004 introduced FinaleScript, a scripting language for the automation of repetitive tasks.

 History

-Phil Farrand made the first version of Finale.
-He wrote the original version software for Coda Music Software, which was later sold to Net4Music and then became MakeMusic.
+The first version of Finale was made by Phil Farrand and John Borowicz.
+They wrote the original version software for Coda Music Software, which was later sold to Net4Music and then became MakeMusic.
 After Finale version 3.7, Finale's marketers made the switch to years as identifiers for each new release, starting with Finale 97.

 Finale 2004, released in early 2004, was the first release to run natively on Macintosh computers running Mac OS X Panther.
 This was considered a late release by MakeMusic, and full support for the features of Mac OS X was limited at first.
 More comprehensive support was brought "on-line" through maintenance releases going forward into 2004.
 Finale 2004 also continued to support PowerPC Macs running Mac OS 9.
 This release shortened the development cycle for Finale 2005, which was released the following August.
 While the number of new features in Finale '05 were necessarily limited, this was the first release to have both Windows and Mac versions on the same distribution CD.

 Finale 2006 (released in the summer of 2005) included the Garritan Personal Orchestra, an integrated sound library.
 A limited-functionality music-scanning module, SmartScore Lite, was also included.
 Along with Page View and Scroll View, the 2006 release added StudioView, a display mode which is similar to Scroll View with the addition of a sequencer interface.
-This feature offers an environment for creation, evaluation, and experimentation with different musical ideas in a multi-track environment.
+This feature gave users an environment for creation, evaluation, and experimentation with different musical ideas in a multi-track environment.
 In StudioView, an additional staff appears above the notation, called TempoTap, allowing for complete control over tempo changes.

 Finale 2007 was released with a "linked" score and part management system.
-A properly-set-up "full score for extraction" could now contain all the data and formatting necessary to generate a full set of linked ensemble parts, ensconced within a single Finale master document.
+A properly set-up "full score for extraction" could now contain all the data and formatting necessary to generate a full set of linked ensemble parts, ensconced within a single Finale master document.
 Limitations on the scope of format and layout control between parts and conductor score (including measure numbers and staff system breaks) suggested that this new feature was targeted to media production work, where quick turnaround and accuracy is a crucial factor, rather than publishing, though publishers still may use some aspects of linked parts to improve the part creation process.
 Finale 2007 introduced linked parts, which allow ensemble parts to remain linked to the master score.